nerofea/nerofea/README.md

 # Nerofea Network

-Nerofea is a web3 water goddess.
+Nerofea is a business, product, revenue model, design and web3 water goddess.

 ### A Sneak Peek Into My Projects